 Once determined to be insolvent, the company’s board of directors and management must now act in the best interests of the company’s creditors rather than its shareholders, i.e. their fiduciary duty has shifted from equity holders to creditors.

 Companies that encounter financial challenges due to a sudden shortage of cash or an unexpected event can easily become insolvent, but that does not necessarily mean that they are bankrupt.

-For instance, an insolvent company could work alongside its creditors out-of-court to come to a resolution that is acceptable for all parties involved.
+For instance, the management team of an insolvent company could hire advisors to work alongside its creditors as part of out-of-court restructuring to arrive at an amicable resolution that is acceptable for all parties involved.

 Therefore, insolvency can precede bankruptcies, but the two terms are not interchangeable, as temporary insolvency can be fixed without a company having to file for bankruptcy protection.

 How to Measure Insolvency Risk?

 Solvency ratios can gauge a company’s default risk and the likelihood of a company becoming insolvent, namely a borrower’s ability to meet its long-term financial obligations.

 Not being able to pay mandatory amortization of debt, periodic interest expense payments, or the repayment of the entire outstanding debt principal at maturity are the main causes of default.